mathieuravaux/kixi.stats/README.md

 **Discrete summarisation**

-The Bernoulli and categorical distributions are discrete, so samples can be summarised by counting the number of times each sampled class appears.
+The Bernoulli, binomial and categorical distributions are discrete, so samples can be summarised by counting the number of times each variate appears.
 Discrete distributions can be directly sampled in this way with `sample-summary`:

 ```clojure
 (require '[kixi.stats.random :refer [sample-summary bernoulli]])